-Artist Kate Baird: I read all the time, and reading for me is very related to making things.
-When I read, I’m bringing things, places and people into being in my mind.
-When I make things, I’m taking the jumble of people, places, interactions, memories, etc. in my mind and sifting them into some kind of physical/material order.
-Both reading and making things are ongoing, flowing sorts of mental processes that could turn out or be imagined a million other ways.
-Maybe another reason I was attracted to this poem was because of the title.
+Artist Kate Baird: I read all the time, and reading for me is very much related to making things.
+When I read, I’m bringing fictional things, places, and people into being.
+When I make things, I’m taking the jumble of people, places, interactions, memories, etc. and sifting them to some kind of physical/material order.
+Both reading and making things are ongoing, flowing sorts of mental processes that could turn out/imagined in a million ways.
+Maybe another reason I was attracted to this poem was the title.
 “To Remain in Perhaps” is a pretty great description of both reading and making.

 Describe the collaboration in one word.

 Poet Jennifer K. Sweeney: Woven.

 If this broadside were a piece of music, what would it be?